RosettaCommons/demos/protocol_capture/2014/MP_PymolViewer/README.txt

 ### Generating Inputs
 Two inputs are required for using the standalone visualization app:
   (1) A PDB to view
-  (2) Span file describing the location of tran-smembrane spans
+  (2) Span file describing the location of trans-membrane spans

 Steps for generating these inputs are found below.
 A set of example inputs can also be found in example_inputs/.
 Here, 1c3w is used as an example: